WangycLab/smClassify/README.md

 ## Repository Structure

 ### `scripts/`
 Original scripts used in the study are organized within this directory.

 ---

-### 1. `mapping_and_species_identification/`
+### 1. `Reference_genome_comparison_and_species_classification/`
-This folder contains all scripts used for processing FASTQ files and converting them into gene expression matrix.
-The workflow includes:
+This directory contains all scripts used for benchmarking the three reference genome resources and performing species identification using a Kraken2-based classifier.
+The included scripts cover:

-- Genome alignment using **STAR**
-- Filtering, UMI-aware quantification, and matrix generation
-- Species identification using Kraken2

-Parameters and execution details are documented within each script.
+**FASTQ preprocessing for taxonomic classification**
+Read filtering and quality control, Barcode/UMI extraction
+**Species classification scripts**
+Batch classification of FASTQ files with the previously described Kraken2-based workflow
+Parsing, summarizing, and exporting genus-level and species-level reports
+**Reference genome comparison utilities**
+Scripts to evaluate mapping / assignment rates across the three reference sets
+Scripts to compare database content (genus/species overlap, taxonomic breadth, host specificity)
+FastANI-based genome similarity comparison between reference catalogs

+Each script contains detailed parameters, tool versions, and instructions for execution.

 ---

-### 2. `downstream_analysis_and_visualization/`
+### 2. `smClassify_and_downstream_analysis/`
-This folder contains all downstream R scripts used to generate the figures in the manuscript.
-Each script corresponds directly to a figure or figure panel.
+This directory contains all downstream R scripts used to generate the figures in the manuscript.
+Each script corresponds directly to a specific figure or figure panel.

 #### Included scripts:

 **Figure 2**
-Workflow of smClassify, community composition, comparison of classification performance by different databases.
+smClassify pipeline scripts
+Community composition summaries

 **Figure 3**
-Clustering, differential gene expression, KEGG enrichment, functional cluster distribution, species proportion analysis, subcluster exploration.
+ Cell clustering and dimensionality reduction
+ Differential gene expression analysis
+ KEGG pathway enrichment
+ Functional-cluster distribution
+ Species proportion analysis
+ Subcluster characterization

 **Figure 4**
+ PLS-DA analysis
+ Differential metabolite analysis
+ Network construction and visualization
+ KEGG pathway mapping
-PLS-DA, differential metabolites, network analysis, KEGG pathway visualization, metabolite-related boxplots and dotplots (amino acids, bile acids, LCFA, PULs).
+ Metabolite boxplots and dotplots (amino acids, bile acids, LCFA, PUL-related metabolites)

 **Figure 5**
-Sample–species correlations, subcluster analysis of *Duncaniella* and *Parabacteroides*, multi-species correlation.
+ Analysis of community-embedded functional states
+ Cross-species functional complementation within the gut microbiota

 **Figure 6**
-Pseudotime analysis, subcluster analysis of *Muribaculum*, nitrogen/amino-acid metabolism analysis.
+ Subpopulation analysis of *M. gordoncarteri*
+ Disrupted nitrogen- and stress-response programs linked to host nitrogen imbalance